jeceljr/digitalCPUzoo/NCPU/README.md

 | logic | M        | A and B  | A or  B  | A xor B  |

-Four of these operations are not very useful, but it would complicate the circuit not to have them. *M* is data coming from the memory and addressed by *P*, making this a *ldi* (load immediate) instruction.
-While all other instructions take two clock cycles, *ldi* has an extra "skip" cycle since it is not possible to both store the incremented *P* and the data from memory to the destination at the same time.
+Four of these operations are not very useful, but it would complicate the circuit not to have them. *M* is data coming from the memory and addressed by *pc*, making this a *ldi* (load immediate) instruction.
+While all other instructions take two clock cycles, *ldi* has an extra "skip" cycle since it is not possible to both store the incremented *pc* and the data from memory to the destination at the same time.

 The "B+C" and "(1-C)-B" operations are replaced by the *lda* (load) and *sta* (store) instructions, respectively: